coleifer/peewee/docs/new/playhouse/postgres_ext.rst

 rather than loading the entire result into memory.
 The default fetch size is 2000 rows; rows are fetched transparently as you iterate.

-Wrap any SELECT query with :py:func:`ServerSide`:
+Wrap any SELECT query with :func:`ServerSide`:

 .. code-block:: python